BrenPatF/Sandbox/README.md

 [How to install GitHub Desktop](https://www.techrepublic.com/article/how-to-install-github-desktop/).

 #### nodejs (Javascript backend)
 nodejs is needed to run a program that turns the unit test output files into formatted HTML pages.
-It requires no javascript knowledge to run the program, and : [nodejs can be installed here](https://nodejs.org/en/download/).
+It requires no javascript knowledge to run the program, and nodejs can be installed [here](https://nodejs.org/en/download/).

 ### Install 2: Install pre-requisite modules
 The demo install depends on the pre-requisite modules Utils, Trapit, Log_Set, and Timer_Set, and `lib` and `app` schemas refer to the schemas in which Utils and examples are installed, respectively.